python-lapidary/lapidary/lapidary-openapi/Readme.md

 - Enums: [TODO] there's no limitation that enum schema cannot be an object or an array.

   Enums might need two python classes - a subclass of `enum.Enum` and the schema class.
-- OneOf: [TODO] maps to typing.Union
+- oneOf: maps to typing.Union
 - AllOf: [TODO] maps to a separate class that uses all the schemas as superclasses.
 - AnyOf: [TODO] maps to similar class as in case of AllOf, all fields should be non-required and the object should validate against at least one of superclasses.
 - Recursive references between schemas: supported.